nibscbioinformatics/nf-core-conva/docs/output.md

 **NB:** The FastQC plots in this directory are generated relative to the trimmed reads.
 The regions of low quality have been removed.
 </details>

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) gives general quality metrics about your sequenced reads.
-It pro$

 ## Alignment

-### BWAMEM2
+### BWA-mem

 <details markdown="1">
 <summary>Output files</summary>

 * `Alignment/bwa/index/bwamem2/`
   * `*.{0123,amb,ann,bwt.2bit.64,pac}`: BWA genome index files
-* `Alignment/bwa/index/`
+* `Alignment/bwa/`
   * `*.bam`: Tumour and normal bam files.

 </details>

-[BWAMEM2](https://github.com/lh3/bwa) is a software package for mapping DNA sequences against a large reference genome, such as the human genome.
+[BWA-mem](https://github.com/lh3/bwa) is a software package for mapping DNA sequences against a large reference genome, such as the human genome.

 ## Alignment post-processing